oskariorg/oskari-docs/md/documentation/backend/searchchannels.md

     search.channels=OPENSTREETMAP_CHANNEL,MyChannel

 If you don't want to specify searches to use your channel explicitly you can add it to a list of default channels to be used.
-These channels are used for searching if no channels are explicitly defined when making a search:
+These channels are *always* added as target channels when making searches in addition to the ones defined explicitly:

     search.channels.default=MyChannel